How to view and search WooCommerce customer order history

 Knowing your WooCommerce customer order history can give you a lot of insight on what kind of buyers they are.

 Knowing your customer history offers many benefits for businesses, including a clearer picture of what works and increased sales.
-Using a customer history plugin is valuable because you can use this information to create different marketing strategies curated for specific customers.
+Using a customer history plugins is valuable because you can use this information to create different marketing strategies curated for specific customers.
 For example, you can:

 • Create a campaign that rewards your most loyal customers by offering them discounts and rewards.